7.4 Linear Methods

 We’ll use our xrf

-and icp
+and hhxrf

-datasets to create linear models of all the variables of interest.
+data sets to create linear models of all the variables of interest.
 They must be combined using pivot_longer()

 .
 The plot indicates that some, but not all variables are suitable for calibration.